 While Effect is a vast ecosystem of many different tools, if it had to be reduced down to just one idea, it would be the following:

-Effect's major unique insight is that we can use the type system to track errors and "context" (more on this later), not only success values as shown in the divide example above.
+Effect’s major unique insight is that we can use the type system to track errors and context, not only success values as shown in the divide example above.

 Here’s the same divide function from above, but with the Effect pattern: